-- Enhancing verbal and written communication skills through clinical practice activities, didactic teaching, seminar presentations, and community health symposiums.
+- Enhancing verbal and written communication skills through clinical practice activities, didactic teaching, seminar presentations and community health symposiums.

-- Critical care
+- Critical Care (Medical ICU)

-- Infectious disease
+- Infectious Disease (one month)

-- Critical Care (CT/M/Neuro/Surgery)
+- Critical Care (Surgical ICU)

 - Other areas of interest are available throughout the St. Louis area and may be explored at the resident's request.